Help children learn how to read!

 Teachers or educators

 The event DigEduPrimer will be an intense experience.
 Starting with the hybrid meeting of mentors & jurors on 8th November, the event launches on 9th November with challenge overview and overview of communication tools & resources.
-After mentors are introduced, the hacking officially starts at noon and lasts exactly 23 hours.
+After mentors are introduced, team formation, communication & hacking officially starts at noon and lasts exactly 23 hours.
 On 10th November 6PM, decisions of jury will be announced.

 09 November 10:00